Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/admin/manage/test-and-deploy-microsoft-365-apps.md

 Para obtener más información sobre los tipos y funcionalidades de los complementos de Office, vea [Información general sobre la plataforma de complementos de Office](/office/dev/add-ins/overview/office-add-ins), especialmente la sección "Anatomía de un complemento de Office".

-Para poder interactuar con el documento del usuario, el complemento debe declarar qué permisos necesita en el manifiesto.
-Un modelo de permisos de acceso de la API de JavaScript de cinco niveles proporciona la base para la privacidad y la seguridad de los usuarios de los complementos de panel de tareas.
-La mayoría de los complementos de la Tienda Office son del nivel ReadWriteDocument y casi todos los complementos admiten, como mínimo, el nivel ReadDocument.
-Para obtener más información sobre los niveles de permisos, consulte [Solicitar permisos para el uso de la API en los complementos del panel de tareas y de contenido](/office/dev/add-ins/develop/requesting-permissions-for-api-use-in-content-and-task-pane-add-ins).
+To interact with the user's document, the add-in needs to declare what permission it needs in the manifest.
+A five-level JavaScript API access-permissions model provides the basis for privacy and security for users of task pane add-ins.
+The majority of the add-ins in the Office Store are level ReadWriteDocument with almost all add-ins supporting at least the ReadDocument level.
+For more information about the permission levels, see [Requesting permissions for API use in content and task pane add-ins](/office/dev/add-ins/develop/requesting-permissions-for-api-use-in-content-and-task-pane-add-ins).

-Cuando se actualiza un manifiesto, los cambios típicos se aplican al icono de un complemento y al texto.
-En ocasiones, los comandos del complementos cambian.
-Sin embargo, los permisos del complemento no cambian.
-La aplicación web en la que se ejecutan todo el código y la lógica del complemento puede cambiar en cualquier momento, lo que forma parte de la naturaleza de las aplicaciones web.
+When updating a manifest, the typical changes are to an add-in's icon and text.
+Occasionally, add-in commands change.
+However, the permissions of the add-in do not change.
+The web application where all the code and logic for the add-in runs can change at any time, which is the nature of web applications.

 Las actualizaciones de los complementos se producen de la siguiente manera:
 - **Complemento de línea de negocio: en** este caso, donde un administrador cargó explícitamente un manifiesto, el complemento requiere que el administrador cargue un nuevo archivo de manifiesto para admitir los cambios de metadatos.
-La próxima vez que se inicien las aplicaciones de Office pertinentes, el complemento se actualizará.
+La próxima vez que inicie las aplicaciones de Office pertinentes, el complemento se actualizará.
 La aplicación web puede cambiar en cualquier momento.

 - Complemento de la **Tienda Office**: cuando un administrador seleccionó un complemento de la Tienda Office, si un complemento se actualiza en la Tienda Office, la próxima vez que se inicien las aplicaciones de Office pertinentes, el complemento se actualizará.
 La aplicación web puede cambiar en cualquier momento.